ysmood/github-trending/readme.md

 - Do the higher-ranked generally look better than the lower-ranked after we manually read their code?

 It's pretty intuitive to come up with the first question, but if we don't have the second question, it's easy to design something that only works well partially.
-Usually the more good measurements the better the final product will be.
-So you can have more to guide your design.
+Usually the more good measurements the better final product will be.
 For this tutorial, we will focus on those two.

+##